hombreperro45/docs/docs/library/beetle_wswan.md

 ## Background

 The Beetle Cygne Libretro core is a WonderSwan (Color) handheld video game system emulator.
-Its a port of Mednafen Wonderswan which is a modified version of Cygnem, with bug fixes and added sound emulation.
+Its a port of Mednafen Wonderswan which is a modified version of Cygne, with bug fixes and added sound emulation.

 Author(s): Dox|Mednafen Team